JonathanThornander/TMapper/README.md

 **Overview:**

-TMapper is a lightweight, strongly-typed mapping library designed to simplify the process of mapping objects from one type to another.
+TMapper is a lightweight, strongly-typed mapping (Nuget) library for .NET designed to simplify the process of mapping objects from one type to another.
 It provides an easy-to-use interface for asynchronous type mapping, with a focus on performance and simplicity.

 ## Key Features: